Nic30/hwtHls/doc/README-dev.rst

 * When executing you need to use `LD_PRELOAD=$PWD/../llvm_install/lib/libLLVM.so` in order to actually use the custom build otherwise a system wide installed library will be used.
 * Note that once executed it takes >4m for gdb-11.1 and requires >16G of RAM to start because of the LLVM debug meta size.
+  If you do not use debug build of llvm you still will be able to debug c++ code in this project and gdb will start in <1s.
 * It is highly recommended to index llvm libraries in order to lower gdb start time `gdb-add-index llvm_install/lib/libLLVM-14.so`

 Using -dbg package of llvm